 A popular dish in Azerbaijan is plov, a rice dish flavoured with saffron and enriched with meat or vegetable stuffing.
 Kebabs and shashlik (skewered meat) are also popular dishes.

 Black tea flavoured with spices is a traditional drink offered as a welcome before a meal and usually served afterwards too.
 Although the majority of the population is Muslim, alcohol is widely available and readily consumed in Azerbaijan.

 Meeting and greeting in Azerbaijan

 Men typically greet each other with a handshake.
 Women will also greet each other with a handshake, or if they’re very familiar with each other, a kiss on the cheek.
 If greeting a woman, it’s best to wait for her to make initial contact.
 The usual greeting in Azerbaijan is 'salaam', meaning 'hello'.

-While Azerbaijanis are generally friendly to newcomers, they are often misinterpreted as unfriendly as they seldom smile at strangers.
+While Azerbaijanis are generally friendly and hospitable to newcomers, they are often misinterpreted as unfriendly, as they seldom smile at strangers.
 Smiling is usually reserved for relatives and close friends.

 When arriving at an Azeri’s home, it’s customary to remove one’s shoes.
 It’s also polite to bring a gift; though one should avoid gifting alcohol.

 Religion in Azerbaijan